NVIDIA-Merlin/Transformers4Rec/docs/source/core_features.md

 ## Features Processing
 Here the input features are processed.
 Categorical features are represented by embeddings.
-Numerical features can be represented as a scalar, projected by a FC layer to multiple dimensions, or represented as a weighted average of embeddings by the technique Soft One-Hot embeddings (more info in our [paper online appendix](https://github.com/NVIDIA-Merlin/publications/blob/main/2021_acm_recsys_transformers4rec/Appendices/Appendix_A-Techniques_used_in_Transformers4Rec_Meta-Architecture.md)).
+Numerical features can be represented as a scalar, projected by a fully-connected (FC) layer to multiple dimensions, or represented as a weighted average of embeddings by the technique Soft One-Hot embeddings (more info in our [paper online appendix](https://github.com/NVIDIA-Merlin/publications/blob/main/2021_acm_recsys_transformers4rec/Appendices/Appendix_A-Techniques_used_in_Transformers4Rec_Meta-Architecture.md)).

-The features are optionally normalized (with layer normalization) and them aggregated.
+The features are optionally normalized (with layer normalization) and then aggregated.
 The current feature aggregation options are:
 - **Concat** - Concatenation of the features
 - **Element-wise sum** - Features are summed.
 For that, all features must have the same dimension, i.e. categorical embeddings must have the same dim and continuous features are projected to that dim.
 - **Element-wise sum & item multiplication** - Similar to *Element-wise sum*, as all features are summed. except for the item id embedding, which is multiplied by the other features sum.
 The aggregation formula is available in our [paper](https://github.com/NVIDIA-Merlin/publications/blob/main/2021_acm_recsys_transformers4rec/recsys21_transformers4rec_paper.pdf).